catapult-project/catapult/dashboard/cloud-debugger.md

     git push --all cloud-repo

-Note: If the Cloud Source Repository is changed to automatically mirror from the official catapult reposoitory, then this should be unnecessary.
+Note: If the Cloud Source Repository is changed to automatically mirror from the official catapult repository, then this should be unnecessary.